php-fig/fig-standards/proposed/http-client/http-client-meta.md

 * Support for asynchronous HTTP requests is left for another future PSR;
 * This PSR does not define how to configure a HTTP client.
 It only specifies the default behaviours;
-* We want to not be opinionated about the use of middlewares (PSR-15).
+* We aim to be neutral about the use of middlewares (PSR-15).

 #### Asynchronous HTTP client